It seems everyone has a kettle grill in their backyard or shed!

 5. Begin Smoking Your Food

 Now that you’ve fully converted your grill into a smoker, all that remains is to smoke the meat!
-If your looking for some meat smoking recipes, I have plenty of delicious ones!
+If you’re looking for some meat smoking recipes, I have plenty of delicious ones!

 You want to place meat over the water pan on the opposing side from the lit charcoal briquettes.